Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: IDS Architectures

 \section{IDS Architectures}

-Intrusion detection systems developed for the IoT-based network are mainly categorized from different perspectives (e.g., placement strategy, detection method, security threats, and so forth) in the literature~\cite{zarpelao_taxonomy,Seyfollahi_taxonomy}.
-Among them, placement is one of the most important factors that directly determines the efficacy of IDS.
+Intrusion detection systems developed for the IoT-based network are mainly categorized from different perspectives (e.g., placement strategy, detection method, response mechanism) in the literature~\cite{zarpelao-taxonomy,Seyfollahi-taxonomy}.
+Among them, placement is one of the important factors that directly determines the efficacy of IDS.
 In this study, we take into account three IDS architectures that rely on centralized and distributed placement strategies, and we evaluate their advantages and disadvantages when they are subject to different routing attacks.
 These IDS architectures are briefly explained in the following sections, and evaluations regarding their performance are given in detail later.